Codium-ai/codiumai-vscode-release/README.md

 #### Get code suggestions for selected text

-You can also get code and text suggestions for any code or text - simply select the code or the text you want to get suggestions for, and click on
+You can also get code and text suggestions for any code or text - select the code or the text you want to get suggestions for and click on
 `Get code suggestion for the selected text` option in the left panel

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/QuickActions-CodeSuggestions-SelectCode.png)